 - Members of the Navy, Air Force, Marine Corps and Coast Guard on active duty

-- National Guard members called to active duty by the President or Secretary of Defense for over 30 days.
+- National Guard members called to active duty by the President or Secretary of Defense for over 30 consecutive days.

 - Commissioned members of the Public Health Service and the National Oceanographic and Atmospheric Administration

 As well, in 2009, Congress passed the Military Spouses Residency Relief Act, which amended the SCRA to extend certain protections to spouses of servicemembers and their families.

 The most common forms of protection and relief sought under SCRA are for:

 - Stay of Proceedings pending against the servicemember.